carlosmccosta/assembly_projection_mapping_teaching/README.md

 You will also need to calibrate the projector (using for example [this tool](http://mesh.brown.edu/calibration/)) and update the intrinsics parameters of the rendering camera in [worlds/assembly.world](worlds/assembly.world).

-Finally, you will need to compute the extrinsics (position and rotation in relation to the chessboard origin) of the sensors and projector (using for example [this package](https://github.com/bosch-ros-pkg/chessboards)) and update [launch/assembly_tfs.launch](launch/assembly_tfs.launch).
+Finally, you will need to compute the extrinsics (position and rotation in relation to the chessboard origin) of the sensors and projector (using the [charuco_detector](https://github.com/carlosmccosta/charuco_detector)) and update [launch/assembly_tfs.launch](launch/assembly_tfs.launch).